Catalog: Saint Lawrence-Lewis BOCES (WebReg)

 Welcome back to a BRAND NEW year of the Competitive Grant Cycle Liaisons and Mentors!
 Please join us for our kick-off McKinney-Vento Liaison and Mentor Consortium Meeting #1 at the SLL BOCES Conference Rooms.
 The session will begin at 8:30 AM and end at 11:30AM (Registration takes place from 8:00-8:30).
 We will welcome our new members, become affiliated with each other through networking opportunities, data collection regulations and informational practices, as well as getting to know the new grant year expectations. *Participants in attendance will need to bring acceptable documentation for identification purposes as BOCES will be paying your stipend.
 Proper identification is required on the day of the workshop for payment.
 For example, U.S. Passport/Passport Card/Driver's license/School ID card with photograph/Voter's registration card AND Original Birth Certificate/Social Security Account Number card if you have not previously completed this process within the 24-25 school year.

-28. Principal Network Meetings (Primary & Secondary)
+6. Principal Network Meeting (Primary & Secondary)

 Program: Principal Networks CTLE #755